nguyentri729/filter-friends-react/README.md

  - Build with React.js and Chrome's API.
 ## Features

- - Filter Friends Faccebook with one clicks.
+ - Filter Friends Faccebook with one click.
  - Scan reactions and comments on Facebook posts.
  - and more features...
 ## Installation